CoreXYNexus/CoreXY-MS/README.md

 # CXY-MSv1
 A corexy printer using Makerslide and a Duet 3 on 24vdc.
 Photos show a DuetWifi. :-)

-August 2020: Upgraded to a Duet 3 6HC.
+August 2020: Upgraded to a Duet 3 6HC with 1LC.
 Currently using in stand alone, no Pi.

 An older version is available at http://www.thingiverse.com/thing:1470253

 https://creativecommons.org/licenses/by-sa/3.0/

 https://youtu.be/llArYEVT2ow

-The STL & SCAD files with multiple parts are setup for printing on a 200x200 bed.

 All the horizontal extrusions, and the horizontal makerslide ends are tapped for 5mm.
 Vertical 2020 is drilled with a 5.5mm bit for access to the screws that hold everything together.
 Four in the top and two in the bottom.
 Use drillguide.stl for drilling the holes.